Queen Elizabeth The Queen Mother: Second World War

 During the Second World War, the royal couple became symbols of the fight against fascism.
 Shortly after the declaration of war, The Queen's Book of the Red Cross was conceived.
 Fifty authors and artists contributed to the book, which was fronted by Cecil Beaton's portrait of Elizabeth and was sold in aid of the Red Cross.
 She also broadcast to the nation in an attempt to comfort families during the evacuation of children and the mobilisation of fighting-age men.
 Elizabeth publicly refused to leave London or send the children to Canada, even during the Blitz, when the British Cabinet advised her to do so.
 She declared, "The children won't go without me.
 I won't leave the King.
 And the King will never leave."

 Elizabeth visited troops, hospitals, factories, and parts of Britain that were targeted by the German Luftwaffe, in particular the East End near London's docks.
 Her visits initially provoked hostility; rubbish was thrown at her and the crowds jeered, in part because she wore expensive clothes that served to alienate her from people suffering the deprivations of war.
 She explained that if the public came to see her they would wear their best clothes, so she should reciprocate in kind; Norman Hartnell dressed her in gentle colours and avoided black to represent "the rainbow of hope".
 When Buckingham Palace itself took several hits during the height of the bombing, Elizabeth said, "I'm glad we've been bombed.
 It makes me feel I can look the East End in the face."

 Though the King and Queen spent the working day at Buckingham Palace, partly for security and family reasons they stayed at night at Windsor Castle about 20 mi west of central London with their daughters.
 The palace had lost much of its staff to the army, and most of the rooms were shut.
 The windows were shattered by bomb blasts, and had to be boarded up.
 During the "Phoney War" the Queen was given revolver training because of fears of imminent invasion.

-Adolf Hitler is said to have called Elizabeth "the most dangerous woman in Europe" because he viewed her popularity as a threat to German interests.
+French prime minister Édouard Daladier characterised Elizabeth as "an excessively ambitious young woman who would be ready to sacrifice every other country in the world so that she may remain Queen."
+Adolf Hitler is said to have called her "the most dangerous woman in Europe" because he viewed her popularity as a threat to German interests.
 However, before the war both she and her husband, like most of Parliament and the British public, had supported appeasement and Prime Minister Neville Chamberlain, believing after the experience of the First World War that war had to be avoided at all costs.
 After the resignation of Chamberlain, the King asked Winston Churchill to form a government.
-Although the King was initially suspicious of Churchill's character and motives, in due course both the King and Queen came to respect and admire him.
+Although the King was initially suspicious of Churchill's character and motives, in due course the royal couple came to respect and admire him.